 Finding out more

-If you or someone you know is interested in Support Coordination, you can always contact Plan Partners to discuss your options and whether it’s right for you.
+If you or someone you know is interested in Support Coordination, you can always contact Plan Partners to discuss your options, whether you are eligible and if it’s right for you.
 Our Support Coordination Team knows all the ins and outs of the NDIS and how to find and connect with service provider in your area.

 Just give us a call on 1300 333 700 or send an email to firstname.lastname@example.org.

 If you’d like to read a bit more, our Support Coordination webpage provides more information.